 ND filters are grey in colour and come in varying densities of -1, -2 and -3 stops (ND 2x #P152, ND 4x #P153, ND 8x #P154), also an extreme 7 stop is available that will cause pedestrians and moving vehicles to vanish into mere blurs.

 They are very useful for darkening a bright sky or slowing shutter speeds when necessary.
-For instance, depicting the movement in moving objects and creating that dreamy, moody appearance of rivers running over rocks and waterfalls.
+For instance, depicting the movement in moving objects and creating that dreamy, moody appearance of rivers running over rocks, waterfalls, etc.

 Although they are grey, they will not cause any loss of colour in your subjects.